Excitonic Charge Density Waves in Moire Ladders

 The moiré model of Eq.\ref{eq:H} retains the two-leg/two-sublattice structure and captures the moiré-periodicity of the rung tunneling.
 The spectrum, exactly solvable, is shown in Fig.\ref{f1}(b-d).
 A tiny gap around the Fermi energy, E=0, is a direct consequence of \(\delta\), which breaks the translational symmetry.
 Minigaps at folded-band crossings appear and scale linearly with $t_1$ at small modulation (large $\delta$).
 The position and width of these flat bands, as well as the position of the peaks in the density of states (DOS), can be tuned by $\delta$.
 With a perfect match between legs, the DOS depicts a pair of van Hove singularities (VHS) at the edges of the bands, a finite density of states at all energies, and another pair of VHS at $ E=\pm t_1$, signaling the coupling between the two legs, Fig.\ref{f2}(a).
 Once $\delta\neq 1$, the moiré potential produces three effects: 1) peaks at the edges of the spectra are smeared out; 2) the VHS at $E=\pm t$ splits into two peaks about $E\sim\pm t_1$ due to the breaking of inversion symmetry; and 3) the DOS $\sim \eta$ at the Fermi energy, as the system becomes gapped (Fig.\ref{f2}(b)).
 While Fig.\ref{f2}(b) appears symmetric in energy, the fine structure within the bands exhibits nontrivial modulation arising from the mismatch in periodicity. $\delta$ and $t_\perp$ determine the overall shape and width of the energy bands and, consequently, the distance between the VHS.

-\emph{Interactions} To study the nature of charge density modulations \cite{coddens2006problem} and their associated collective excitations \cite{tucker1988theory} in our system, we included short-ranged Coulomb interactions on top of $H(k)$.
+\emph{Interactions} Throughout this work, we distinguish between the primary lattice-driven modulation, which generates the moiré structure discussed above, and a secondary electronic instability in the form of charge density modulations that may develop within the resulting miniband spectrum.
+To study the nature of such charge density modulations \cite{coddens2006problem} and their associated collective excitations \cite{tucker1988theory} in our system, we included short-ranged Coulomb interactions on top of $H(k)$.
 Following the standard approach, we constructed the low-energy Lagrangian using a path-integral method \cite{mahan2013many}.
 In this formulation, the trace over Hilbert space operators is re-expressed as an integral over a set of Grassmann variables \cite{mahan2013many}.
 The Hubbard-Stratonovich transformation (HS) \cite{altland2010condensed,tsvelik2007quantum} replaces the four-fermion interaction term with a term that couples the fermions to a fluctuating auxiliary bosonic field, making the path integral Gaussian and solvable.